arpitbbhayani/articles/blogs/function-overloading.md

  - manage the function definitions in a maintained virtual namespace
  - find a way to invoke the appropriate function as per the arguments passed to it

-To keep things simple, we will implement function overloading where for the functions with same name are distinguished by the **number of arguments** it accepts.
+To keep things simple, we will implement function overloading where the functions with the same name are distinguished by the **number of arguments** it accepts.

 ## Wrapping the function
 We create a class called `Function` that wraps any function and makes it callable through an overridden `__call__` method and also exposes a method called `key` that returns a tuple which makes this function unique in entire codebase.